Skip to content

 The concept

 With the goal set, the vision of building a beautiful scene in Unreal Engine had solid direction.
 But I was still new to the software and the concept was still vague.
-So I decided to clarify my idea by asking myself “W” questions.
-This is a technique one of my mentors taught me.
-Ask yourself questions like what do I want to create? when do I want to finish it? what skills are needed to build this?
-But the most important question is why do I want to do this?
-By asking these questions I found the solutions to developing my project in the direction I wanted.
+So, I decided to clarify my idea by asking myself “W” questions, which is a technique one of my mentors taught me.
+Ask yourself questions like what do I want to create?
+When do I want to finish it?
+What skills are needed to build this?
+But the most important question is, why do I want to do this?
+By asking these questions, I found the solutions to develop my project in the direction I wanted.
 I also found the resources and developed the skills required to fulfill my vision.

 Building the scene in Unreal Engine

-Once I had my first 3D sketch the next task was to make it more visually appealing by finding assets and learning methods to improve the piece.
-In my research, I stumbled upon Joe Garth's YouTube channel which features tutorials on how to create environments in Unreal Engine.
-He works for Epic Games Quixel and is also the creator of some amazing asset packs that are beginner-friendly.
-So I picked up his Brushify environment pack from Unreal Engine Marketplace and followed his tutorials.
-Since they were well made and accessible I quickly picked up his workflow methods.
+Once I had my first 3D sketch, the next task was to make it more visually appealing by finding assets and learning methods to improve the piece.
+In my research, I stumbled upon Joe Garth's YouTube channel, which features tutorials on how to create environments in Unreal Engine.
+He works for Epic Games Quixel and is also the creator of some amazing beginner-friendly asset packs.
+So, I picked up his Brushify environment pack from Unreal Engine Marketplace and followed his tutorials.
+Since they were well-made and accessible, I quickly picked up his workflow methods.
 After making some landscape projects, I used these assets and my new skills to make a second iteration of the Hunter’s Mountain Cabin project.

 As you can see in the picture, I changed the composition and assets to give the scene more credibility.
 Now that I had a solid concept, I added more details to the scene - rocks, a road, a ruin, bushes, and trees.
 During this process, it is always good to have references on hand.
-Like I said before, don’t be afraid to be influenced by other people's work or to imitate mother nature itself.
-To create a compelling, realistic landscape, references are crucial!
+Like I said before, don’t be afraid to be influenced by other people's work or to imitate Mother Nature itself.
+References are crucial to creating a compelling, realistic landscape!

 The scene slowly came together.
 As you can see in the picture above, there are more details, I added elements like the ruins on the left and the tree with the stone formation on the right.
 I also changed the camera position to work better with the new composition, this camera angle became one of the main frames.

 Something I still wasn't satisfied with was the mountain ridge in the background.
 The forest and the mountains felt unnatural.
 Having grown up in Austria, in the heart of the Alps, I am familiar with this kind of geography.
-My mentor Scot gave me some helpful advice on what to touch up and where to make changes.
-So I looked up references and assets to create a compelling snowy mountain ridge.
+My mentor, Scot, gave me some helpful advice on what to touch up and where to make changes.
+So, I looked up references and assets to create a compelling snowy mountain ridge.
 Mixing different trees and vegetation elements also gave the scene more credibility.
-From start to finish I was constantly refining my vegetation assets as well as creating my own models.
+From start to finish, I constantly refined my vegetation assets and created my own models.
 I grabbed a free waterfall asset from the marketplace and added it to the scene.

 While changing the mountain ridge I noticed that the sky needed refining, I found the Ultimate Sky asset pack in Unreal Engine Marketplace.
 It’s a blueprint for creating stunning day and night cycles as well as spectacular weather effects.
 The pack is highly intuitive to use, is affordable, and delivers value for money.